Focus on European funding for research on rare diseases

 These programmes will bring together all the useful and necessary elements essential for researchers studying rare diseases.

-*Cells that surround the neurons of the nervous system and participate in the control of the chemical environment by supplying nutrients and eliminating their waste products.
+*Cells that surround the neurons of the nervous system like glue.
+They participate in the control of the chemical environment by supplying nutrients and eliminating their waste products, and make myeline.